MicrosoftDocs/cpp-docs/docs/c-runtime-library/crt-initialization.md

 One way to determine this is to set a breakpoint in `func()`, debug the application, and examine the stack.
 This is possible because the CRT source code is included with Visual Studio.

-When you browse the functions on the stack, you will find that the CRT is looping through a list of function pointers and calling each one as it encounters them.
-These functions are either similar to `func()` or constructors for class instances.
+When you browse the functions on the stack, you'll see that the CRT is looping through a list of function pointers and calling each one.
+These functions are similar to `func()`, or constructors for class instances.

-The CRT obtains the list of function pointers from the Microsoft C++ compiler.
-When the compiler sees a global initializer, it generates a dynamic initializer in the `.CRT$XCU` section (where `CRT` is the section name and `XCU` is the group name).
-To obtain a list of those dynamic initializers run the command **dumpbin /all main.obj**, and then search the `.CRT$XCU` section (when main.cpp is compiled as a C++ file, not a C file).
+The CRT gets the list of function pointers from the Microsoft C++ compiler.
+When the compiler sees a global initializer, it generates a dynamic initializer in the `.CRT$XCU` section where `CRT` is the section name and `XCU` is the group name.
+To obtain a list of dynamic initializers, run the command **dumpbin /all main.obj**, and then search the `.CRT$XCU` section.
+This applies when main.cpp is compiled as a C++ file, not a C file..
 It will be similar to the following:

 ```
 SECTION HEADER #6